julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   The `catalog.xml' files for TDS configuration are contained within the `~/tdsconfig' directory.
 Search for all files terminating in `.xml' in that directory.
-Edit the xml files for what data you wish to server.
+Edit the `xml' files for what data you wish to server.
 See the [TDS Documentation] for more information on editing these XML files.